rcallaby/rcallaby/README.md

 - 📫 How to reach me just google me, I am not that hard to find yet.
 ---!>

-This is a work in progress.
-Expect updates at the beginning of next year.
-Happy New Year everyone!

 <!---
 rcallaby/rcallaby is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.